 Restrictive covenants can be picked up when reviewing land registry title as part of the legal transfer of property in Longthorpe.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-Yesterday I discovered that there is a flying freehold element on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
-Longthorpe is the location of the property.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+Longthorpe is where the house is located.
+Is there any advice you can impart?

 Flying freeholds in Longthorpe are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Longthorpe you must be sure that your lawyer goes through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Longthorpe may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Longthorpe you would need to get your solicitor to go through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Longthorpe may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.